asu-kim/efficient-DDE-experiments/README.md

 ```

 ### Expected Runtime
-The expected runtime is `500 sec` (each program's timeout time) * 15 (number of programs) * 3 (number of approaches) = `6.25 hours` excluding the compile and setup time.
+The expected runtime is `500 sec` (each program's timeout time) * 15 (number of programs) * 3 (number of approaches) = `6.25 hours` excluding the compilation and setup time.

 ### Result Graphs and Table
-After the tests are complete, you can find `SporadicSenderLags.pdf`, `DistanceSensingLags.pdf`, and `CycleWithDelayLags.pdf`, which are Figure 15a, Figure 15b, and Figure 15c, respectively.
+After the tests are complete, you can find `SporadicSenderLags.pdf`, `DistanceSensingLags.pdf`, and `CycleWithDelayLags.pdf`, which are Figure 15a, Figure 15b, and Figure 15c of our PADS'25 paper, respectively.
-You can also find `table_num_signals.tex`, which is Table 3 in the paper.
+You can also find `table_num_signals.tex`, which is Table 3 of our PADS'25 paper.

 ## Notes for Repeatability of Experiments
 All scripts assume that they run on the directory they locate.

-Before running the tests, make sure the command `sudo tc qdisc add dev lo root netem delay 5ms 1ms` runs correctly by running
+Before running the tests, make sure the command `sudo tc qdisc add dev lo root netem delay 5ms 1ms` runs correctly by running the following commands:
 ```
 sudo tc qdisc add dev lo root netem delay 5ms 1ms ping localhost